ankitects/anki-manual/src/studying.md

 - **Easy** should be pressed if your answer is correct and it took no mental effort to recall it.

 Simply put, press Again if your answer is completely incorrect, and press Hard, Good, or Easy if your answer is correct.
+The **Hard** and **Easy** buttons are useful for cards that are atypically hard or easy.

+If you don't feel confident in your ability to decide whether a card is harder/easier than other cards, you can only use Again and Good, which is a perfectly valid way of using Anki.

 ## Due Counts